Ethernal-Tech/blade/gitbook/system-security/enterprise-integration.md

 **Step 5**

-&#x20;Upon completion of the thorough validation and verification checks in previous steps, and upon TC confirming that all necessary criteria are met, the TC proceeds to utilize the user's private key to generate an actual blockchain transaction.
+Upon completion of the thorough validation and verification checks in previous steps, and upon TC confirming that all necessary criteria are met, the TC proceeds to utilize the user's private key to generate an actual blockchain transaction.

 ***

 **Step 6**

-&#x20;By leveraging the user's private key, the TC ensures the secure and authenticated creation of the blockchain transaction, thereby preserving the integrity and confidentiality of the transactional data.
+By leveraging the user's private key, the TC ensures the secure and authenticated creation of the blockchain transaction, thereby preserving the integrity and confidentiality of the transactional data.
 To leverage a user's private key, the service needs to acquire the private key from the Key Management Service by leveraging the user's public key.

 ***